Skip to content

 SGD with Momentum

 Momentum solves two problems: it helps escape saddle points and accelerates through flat regions.
-The physics analogy is perfect — a ball rolling downhill accumulates velocity.
+The physics analogy is perfect.
+A ball rolling downhill accumulates velocity.

 sgd-momentum.tstypescript